 All of the above transactions were incurred in the normal course of operations and are recorded at the exchange amount, being the amount agreed upon by the related parties.

 9. Related Party Transactions - continued

-Key management of the Company are directors and officers and their remuneration includes the following:
+Key management of the Company includes certain directors and officers and their remuneration includes the following (not included in Note 9a)):